bhuga/quantity/README.md

     * :quantity     => :item    # for countable quantities.  units include 1.dozen, for example
     * :currency     => :dollar  # These are not really implemented yet

-To determine the base unit for a derived dimension, you can use quantity.rb itself:
+To determine the base unit for a derived dimension, you can use Quantity.rb itself:

     force = Quantity::Dimension.for(:force)
     newton = 1.meter * 1.kilogram / 1.second**2